DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/non-uk-qualifications.md

 Before you apply for teacher training in England, you must check that you have the [the right qualifications](#qualifications-you-will-need-to-train-to-teach) and they meet the standard set for English teacher training.

-## Get a certificate validating your qualifications
+## How to validate your qualifications

 The simplest way to check your qualifications meet the required standard is to get a [statement of comparability](https://enic.org.uk/Qualifications/SOC/Default.aspx) from the UK European Network of Information Centres (UK ENIC).